pseudo-windows/exe-to-psw/README.md

-# exe-psw-package-manager
+# .exe to .psw
-A package manager for processing .exe files into a .psw file, for Pseudo Windows
+A way to process .exe files into  .psw files.